UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ```
 # Log in to Grace, jumping via Socrates
 ssh -o ProxyJump=socrates.ucl.ac.uk grace.rc.ucl.ac.uk
+'''
+or
+'''

-# copy 'my_file' from the machine you are logged in to into your Scratch on Grace
+# Copy 'my_file' from the machine you are logged in to into your Scratch on Grace
 scp -o ProxyJump=socrates.ucl.ac.uk my_file grace.rc.ucl.ac.uk:~/Scratch/
 ```